Antisocial personality disorder is dangerous if not treated.

 People with antisocial personality do violent behaviors with little or no remorse toward others.
 They see no problem with their behavior even breaking social and legal rules.

-An antisocial personality may develop during childhood and continues until adulthood.
+An antisocial personality may develop during childhood and continues to adulthood.
 However, the DSM 5 states that antisocial personality cannot be diagnosed in people under 18 years old.
 This is because antisocial personality is an enduring pattern of behavior and can only be clearly diagnosed during adulthood.

 The lack of empathy to others allows people with this disorder to commit grave offenses.
 They show no emotional response when caught.
 Because of their prominent characteristics, they often violate the law and become criminals.